declankieran-nhsd/hapi-fhir-3to4-demo/examples/README.md

 Examples that are not fully transformed are included in the expected folder to provide expected output in the validate transforms tests that run as part a [CI pipeline](../.github/workflows/validate-transforms.yml) testing the latest version of the validator_cli.

+Most issues are from either invalid data or renamed data not being handled.

 ## Results
 ### Summary
 |<sub>Total transforms examined:</sub>                 |<sub>788</sub>|